 For businesses, Massachusetts' Consumer Protection Law is a double-edged sword: Consumers can use it to claim that the business is acting wrongfully, but the business can also use it to hold its competitors accountable.

 Businesses that are being accused of violating the law with an unfair or deceptive trade practice will have to respond to a Chapter 93A demand letter.
 This is a very sensitive and timely process that requires the help of a skilled business attorney.
+However, challenging these allegations are essential for businesses that take their brand seriously.

 Businesses that are suffering from a competitor's unfair conduct can hold them accountable by filing a Chapter 93A complaint.
 Consumers can also use this process to hold a business accountable for misleading or defrauding them.
 The process for either party, though, is time sensitive and emphasizes negotiation.